Updated: September 14, 2020 by Agnes Talalaev

 The top ten most frequently used passwords?

-If yours is on the list, we’d suggest going and installing a password management tool right now.
-Today is the perfect day, as it is the World Password Day, to start using password manager generated passwords to make sure they are unique.
+If yours is on the list, we’d suggest going and installing a password management tool right now to start using password manager generated passwords to make sure they are unique.

 Well, the truth is – nobody likes passwords and nobody likes to generate new passwords.
 That’s the reason why you should use password management tools.
 Life just makes so much more sense after starting to use one.

 Firstly – you won’t remember every password you have.
 A very bad practice is to use one password in more than one account.
 To use a password is bad anyways – but we’ll go there later.